Length of time spent in unemployment

 Purpose of data source

-Survey data, collected to allow analysis of labour market and related topics at a lower level than is possible in the Labour Force Survey.
+Survey data, collected to allow analysis of labour market and related topics in more detail than is possible in the Labour Force Survey.

 Download the data